Dr. Anita Patil-Deshmukh, Principal Investigator

 Tejal posseses a Bachelor of Science from Mumbai University, a degree in software engineering and a diploma in Public Health from the Public Health Foundation of India with a focus on Women and Children.
 After a pit stop in Indian Oil in software management she joined PUKAR as a youth fellow.
 In addition to coauthoring six papers in International journals, she presented her research on immunization and coding and mapping slum communities at the National Institute of Health Summit, Washington DC in 2012

 Small framed with big aspirations and even bigger efforts to fulfill those aspiration, Bali epitomizes youthful verve, confidence and vitality!
-Bali brings 6 long years of ‘on the ground experience’ in community building and community based participatory action research.
-Having been a Barefoot Researchers in PUKAR’s critical projects like Biometrics, Cost of diarrhea, Mental health, Water and TB education in Kaula Bandar, his very own slum, Bali has expertise in interviews, surveys and adorns the mantel of community leader in Kaula Bandar and that of a field assistant in Mandala.
+Bali brings more than 7 years of ‘on the ground experience’ in community building and community based participatory action research.
+Having been a Barefoot Researchers in PUKAR’s critical projects like Biometrics, Cost of diarrhea, Mental health, Water and TB education in Kaula Bandar, his very own slum, Bali has expertise in interviews, surveys and adorns the mantel of community leader in Kaula Bandar and that of a Program Coordinator in Mandala.
 A graduate of commerce, Bali is on his way to completing his masters in accountancy.

 Nizam’s usually quiet and peaceful demeanor changes dramatically when facing the poor and marginalized; be it in his own Kaula Bandar (KB) slum or Surya Nagar slum in Vikroli.
 Being the first generational learners, he has experienced the difficulties of learning new skills.
 But experience of PUKAR’s Mental health, TB, Diarrhea and Immunization projects has imparted not just research skills but critical skills in communications and community building in Nizam.
 Armed with those vital capabilities, Nizam becomes an embodiment of patience, compassion, tolerance, communicative assertion and positive energy once he is on the grounds in Vikroli where he is fully in charge of building the team of Barefoot Researchers.
 His Urdu mother tongue becomes an added asset in Surya Nagar.
 After completing 12th grade Nizam had to give up his aspirations of further education but he keeps hoping that someday that dream too would be fulfilled.